vipin9977/Adventure-Works-insights-PowerBi/README.md

 these people sugar cote the truth and send tons of Excel files instead of disclosing the truth, which made the sales director more frustrated.
 Humans are not comfortable in consuming numbers from excel files, which is obvious reason for the frustration. <br>

+## About DATASET

+- `AdventureWorks-calender.csv` : contains dates data
+- `adventureWorks-territories.csv` : contains data related to territories/countries
+- `adventureWorks-sale-2015.csv` , `adventureWorks-sale-2016.csv` , `adventureWorks-sale-2017.csv` :
+    - contains sales data of 2015 , 2016 , 2017
+    - & each files contains key columns i.e productKey , customerKey , territoryKey which is most important <br>
+        because based on these columns we'll be doing data modelling to connect with other tables/data
+- `AdventureWorks-Products.csv` : contains columns like productKey column , productCost & ProductPrice
+    - based on these columns we'll find the revenue & profit + loss
+    - ProductSubcategoryKey column also important which is linked with `AdventureWorks-Product-Subcategories.csv` file
+- `AdventureWorks.Returns.csv` : contains data related to Returns
+- `AdventureWorks-Product-categories.csv` : contains different categories of products
+- `AdventureWorks-Customers.csv` : contains data of customers , target customers & which kind-of products they're buying
+- `Logo of the company` : logo for branding purpose

 ## Solution

 Sales director of the Adventure-Works company decided to build a PowerBI Dashboard for converting the data <br>